 Ranked amongst the wealthiest countries in the world, Switzerland is also renowned for its high quality of living.
-Its largest city, Zurich, was recently ranked second in the Mercer Quality of Living Survey, followed closely by other Swiss cities, Geneva, Basel and the capital, Bern.
+Its largest city, Zurich, was recently ranked second in the Mercer Quality of Living Survey,

+Quality of Living City Ranking by Mercer (2019), available at: https://mobilityexchange.mercer.com/insights/quality-of-living-rankings. followed closely by other Swiss cities, Geneva, Basel and the capital, Bern.
 Few other countries can boast as many cities in the top 20.

 Switzerland has a stable economy thanks to its highly developed professional services sector (including banks and insurance companies) and thriving manufacturing and pharmaceutical industries.
 Competitive taxation levels both for individuals and corporations help to stimulate business and migration.
+Moreover, Switzerland has one of the highest concentrations of philanthropic foundations in the world.

-Switzerland's outstanding healthcare system, which is a combination of public, private and semiprivate healthcare institutions, offers a large network of highly qualified doctors and hospitals, which are equipped with the most cutting edge medical facilities.
+Switzerland's outstanding healthcare system consists of a combination of public, private and semi-private healthcare institutions.
+These offer a large network of highly qualified doctors and hospitals, which are equipped with the most cutting-edge medical facilities.
+The Swiss healthcare system is not only attractive for international clients and relocators but has, for many years, proven itself as a reliable source of basic and further medical support for the Swiss population in general.

-Legal System
+Political System